fluo10/caretta-sync/README.md

-# fluo10-sync
+# Lazy Supplements Framework

-Thick Client Framework for Progress Pile and Bullet Cards
+A local-first application framework for lazy person